tschoof/blog/_posts/2015-09-28-getting-into-photography-in-2015.md

 ## Don't we all take photos?
 But, *haven't* I been a "photographer" anyway?
 Aren't we all, nowadays?
 Well, yes and no. I watched photography from a distance.
 A few times I had fooled myself into thinking that I'd learn about exposure, aperture and all that complicated stuff  just from an old book I had found in my father's collection.
 My best guess is that I opened it once, saw a formula, and never opened it again.
-I never got to know the different factors that make up a picture, like the triangle of aperture, shutter speed and ISO.
-Or even optics in general: The focal length and the aperture's effect on the picture.
+I never got to know basics like the triangle of aperture, shutter speed and ISO.
+Or optics in general: What is the focal length, what is the aperture?
 Being a technical person, I still knew what a DSLR was – but not much more, nothing that brought me closer to the very matter of photography.
 With only a smartphone, I realize now, I had no "way in".

 A few months ago, I finally accepted a friend's offer to borrow his DSLR, and everything changed.
 Turns out, dialing in all the settings individually really opens up the process/mystery of how a photo comes together.